robotology/icub-tests/README.md

     testrunner --verbose --suit icub-tests/suits/basics-icubSim.xml
 ```

-The `testrunner`, first, launchs the iCub simulator and then runs all the tests in order.
+The `testrunner`, first, launches the iCub simulator and then runs all the tests in order.
 After running all the test cases, the `tesrunner` stop the simulator.
 If the
 iCub simulator crashes during the test run, the `testrunner` re-launch it and continue running the remaining tests.

 How `testrunner` knows that it should launch the iCub simulator before running the tests?
 Well, this is indicated by `<fixture param="--fixture icubsim-fixture.xml"> yarpmanager </fixture>`.